carpentries-incubator/lesson-R-packaging/profiles/learner-profiles.md

 title: Learner profiles
 ---

 **Ana Fátima Fernandes dos Anjos Ferreira** is a biologist working on the effect of chemicals in aquatic environments.
-She works most of the time with R. R was never part of her training in the biology school, but she compensated for that with self-study, tutorials, both written and in Youtube.
-She did this self-learning mostly during weekends and free-time.
+She works mostly with R.
+R was never part of her training, but she compensated for that with self-study and tutorials; both written and on Youtube.
+She did this mostly during weekends and free-time.

 Eventually she became the acclaimed R authority in her lab.
 Since then, she has developed several scripts for her colleagues.
 This is a double-edged sword, because sometimes her colleagues underestimate the effort this takes.
 Nor does her supervisor fully appreciate the work it takes to write reusable R code.
 She finds it hard to get support; she has some friends she contacts with questions about R, but there is no one in her direct professional environment who can take the time to work deeply through an issue and spend time on her code to improve it.